Tore Hedin: Events leading up to the killings

+Killings

+On the night of 21 August 1952, shortly after midnight, Hedin travelled by car to his parents' house in Saxtorp, where he killed both by bludgeoning them with an axe as they slept before setting the house of fire.

 Thirty minutes later, Hedin arrived at the retirement home in Hurva, where Östberg lived and worked.
 He climbed a fire escape and entered the room where Östberg usually slept.
 This night, however, she was not sleeping there, but in the room of the matron, Agnes Lundin.
 Realising this, Hedin entered Lundin's room and killed them both with an axe.
 Afterwards, he blocked the entrance to the retirement home and set it on fire.
 Four elderly people died in the flames, with a fifth dying some days later from severe burns.

-It is unclear at what point Hedin decided to take his own life.
-After starting a manhunt, police found his car parked near a cabin by Lake Brösarp, Skåne County.
+After starting a manhunt, police found his car parked near his summer cabin by Bosarpasjön, Skåne County.
 In the front seat was a suicide note, his jacket and his wallet.
-The suicide note contained a full confession of all crimes he committed, with an explanation as to why he had killed his parents — so that they would not have to suffer for his crimes.
+The suicide note contained a full confession of all crimes he committed.
+He affirmed that he killed Allan Nilsson for his money, Ulla Östberg for her "deceit", Agnes Ludin for attempting to protect Östberg and his parents to avoid having them suffer for his crimes.
+He wrote that the biggest regret in his "sad life" was not becoming a detective, writing that he wanted to "uncover unsolved crime", and that he hoped for "understanding and forgiveness" after his death.

-Hedin's weighted-down body was later found in Lake Brösarp.
+Hedin's weighted-down body was later found in Bosarpasjön.
 His corpse was transported to the Institution of Anatomy at Lund University.
 It was stored at the institution until 1974, when it was cremated.

+Hedin's suicide note was widely republished by newspapers.
+Despite the admission that Hedin sought revenge for his rejection by his former fiancée, there was speculation by the press if Hedin was affected by mental illness.
+Following the reveal of Hedin's guilt in the murder of Allan Nilsson, medium Olle Jönsson, who had moved to the United States by this point, was widely mocked in Swedish media.
+Jönsson himself would claim later in life that he had positively identified Hedin as the killer and that Hedin committed the spree killing because he knew he was about to be exposed by Jönsson.